4gboframram/Youmu-Bot-Rewrite/README.md

 Here's the list of args so far.
 Combining mutually exclusive arguments will send an embed saying there is a compatibility issue.
 ```
 --desc -> Sends a description of the character.
 Overrides all other tags.
+Only works in the /c command

 --solo -> Only artworks with the character by themselves allowed.
 Mutually exclusive with --multi.